ramon-leon/eBay/README.md

 "Future" features:

-1. Add mocking and test at the controller level
+1. Add mocking and add more tests at the controller level
 2. Run the ExternalAPI in a thread to overcome latency.
 3. Refactor existing basic caching mechanism to implement LRU caching with max size for scalability and to avoid memory issue.
 Evict least recently used once we reach the max size.
 Need to back the cached hashMap with a double linkedlist.
-Least recently used should be add to the front of the list and most recent one either remove and/or only added to the end of list
+Least recently used should be added to the front of the list and most recent one either remove and/or only added to the end of list

 INSTALLATION